uvarc/rc-website/content/userinfo/rivanna/logintools/mobaxterm.md

     ![alt text](/images/rivanna/mobax-2.png)

-- Remember to connect to `rivanna.hpc.virginia.edu` with your Eservices username and password.
+- Remember to connect to `login.hpc.virginia.edu` with your Eservices username and password.
 SSH key authentication is also supported.

 - You can prevent premature ssh timeouts by accessing Settings->SSH and making sure the box labeled "SSH keepalive" is checked.